hadronized/quaazar/README.md

 application with a black window.

 The documentation is not on hackage yet since it’s not released, so consider building it when installing **quaazar**.
-It’s not complete, but it’s not empty.
+It’s not complete, but it’s not empty either.

 # About contributions…